duanemalcolm/morphic/doc/tutorial_pca_mesh.rst

     :start-after: # can be defined as standard deviations
     :end-before: # Add the four cubic-Lagrange nodes

-The mode values are added as standard nodes which are referenced by the the PCA nodes,
+The mode values are added as PCA nodes which reference the weights and variance nodes,

 .. literalinclude:: ../examples/tutorial_1d_pca_mesh.py
     :start-after: # Add the four cubic-Lagrange nodes